Getting Started with Workspace ONE Experience Management

 - Select and view playbooks to resolve the issue

-Figure 19: Example Investigation within Experience Management: view playbook to resolve issue, create custom dashboards, collaborate with colleagues, perform RCA, and build automated workflows.
+Figure 21: Example Investigation within Experience Management: view playbook to resolve issue, create custom dashboards, collaborate with colleagues, and perform RCA

 Guided RCA

-Machine learning is also leveraged to analyze data around the time of an incident to identify potential root causes without the admin performing lengthy manual root cause analysis (RCA).
+Within an Investigation, there is a tool that is designed to assist with debugging widespread application crashes and hangs, OS crashes, slow boot events, and Horizon logon duration and latency; this tool is called Guided RCA.
+Machine learning is leveraged to analyze data around the time of an incident to identify potential root causes without the admin performing lengthy manual root cause analysis (RCA).

-Within an Investigation, select the RCA tab.
-Choose the metric to analyze and the date range around when the incident occurred (up to 7 days) then click the RUN ANALYSIS button.
+Choose the metric to analyze and the date range around when the incident occurred (up to 7 days) then click the Run Analysis button.
 Data analysis can take several minutes to process.
 Note that the selected date range must include at least 100 app crashes, OS crashes, or slow boot events for the tool to provide results.

-Figure 20: The Guided RCA tool within an Investigation before running analysis.
+Figure 25: The Guided RCA tool within an Investigation before running analysis

-Once the tool has completed analysis, the results will be shown below on the RCA tab.
+Once the tool has completed analysis, the results are found below on the same page by scrolling down.

-Figure 21: Expand an RCA result and click SAMPLE EVENTS to view a list of sample events that were used to analyze the root cause of an issue.
+Figure 27: Expand an RCA result to view a list of sample events that were used to analyze the root cause of an issue

-From here, you can click on the device name to view the device details screen, with detailed event timeline and heatmap to further investigate suspected causes of the issue.
+From here, you can click on the device name to view the device details screen, with detailed event timeline, to further investigate suspected causes of the issue.
+Remember: this feature is designed to help find widespread issues.
+If an issue is occurring on less than 100 devices, then no data will be retrieved.

 To learn more about the Guided RCA tool within Experience Management, review the product documentation.